MartinIvison/qstability.frame.one/readme.md

   - Login: `docker login`
   - Pull image: `docker pull vin65/mvp:latest`
   - Start container: `docker run --rm -ti vin65/mvp:latest /bin/bash`
-2. Write the missing secrets file:
-  - Create the secrets file: `echo >> 'settings/accounts.yaml'`
-  - Get the latest accounts file from LastPass (search for MVP automation secrets)
-  - Install a text editor: `apt-get update && \ apt-get -y install nano`
-  - Open the new accounts file in the text editor: `nano settings/accounts.yaml`
-  - Copy the content into the file, save and exit.
-3. Run tests:
-  - Type `rake test` (or other run commands, see below) to run tests in Browserstack

 ## 2. Manual Installation
 1. Clone or download repo.